Capgemini/powerapps-specflow-bindings/README.md

     └───a record
             with a difference.json
 ```

+The deleteTestData property in the power-apps-bindings.yml file can be set to specify whether you want records created via these bindings to be deleted after a scenario has ran.
+You may wish to override the default value and retain these e.g. to aid in diagnosing failures.

 If you are using the binding which creates data as someone other than the current user, you will need the following configuration to be present: